b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 8 (Crime Incidence Scene Processing).md

 • Ideally situation for incident or crime scenes is seizing the computers and taking them to your lab for further processing.

 • Law enforcement investigators need a warrant to remove computers from a crime scene
 – And transport them to a lab

+• If removing the computers will irreparably harm a business
+– The computers should not be taken offsite